TsLu1s/MLimputer/README.md

 ## Framework Contextualization <a name = "ta"></a>

-The `MLimputer` project constitutes an complete and integrated pipeline to Automate Time Series Forecasting applications through the implementation of multivariate approaches integrating regression models referring to modules such as SKLearn, H2O.ai, Autokeras and also univariate approaches of more classics methods such as Prophet, NeuralProphet and AutoArima, this following an 'Expanding Window' performance evaluation.
+The `MLimputer` project constitutes an complete and integrated pipeline to automate the handling of missing values in Datasets through regression prediction and aims at reducing bias and increase the precision of imputation results when compared to more classic single imputation methods.
+This package provides multiple algorithm options to impute your data, in which every observed data column with existing missing values is fitted and subsequently predicted with a robust preprocessing approach.

-The architecture design includes five main sections, these being: data preprocessing, feature engineering, hyperparameter optimization, forecast ensembling and forecasting method selection which are organized and customizable in a pipeline structure.
+The architecture design includes three main sections, these being: missing data analysis, data preprocessing and predictive method selection which are organized in a pipeline structure.

 This project aims at providing the following application capabilities: